If you’re staying with us this Easter holidays, there's lots of fun activities planned for families.

 In the Den there’s fun play (whilst the adults rest) as well as tissue paper art, bunny masks and chocolate lolly making.

 Oh, and everyone gets to meet the Easter Bunny himself...or perhaps herself!

 Please see the full itinerary below.

-Outside of the Easter weekend there’s plenty going on too, with crafty fun in the Den and family activities such as walking Rex, our resident hotel dog, toasting marshmallows over a bonfire, fun with Chef, going on a nature trail with the gardeners and, of course, Easter wouldn’t be Easter without the Easter Bunny Trail.
-Open to residents, and non-residents who book afternoon tea.
+Outside of the Easter weekend there’s plenty going on too, with crafty fun in the Den and family activities (see timetable below) such as walking Rex, our resident hotel dog, toasting marshmallows over a bonfire, fun with Chef, going on a nature trail with the gardeners and, of course, Easter wouldn’t be Easter without the Easter Bunny Trail.
+Open to residents, and to non-residents who book afternoon tea.